-CocoaSupply.com ships to all US territory and Canada
+CocoaSupply.com ships to all US territory and sometimes to Canada.
+But we also have CocoaSupply.ca for all Canadian customers.

 CocoaSupply.eu ships to all Europe (EU and surrounding countries)

-We use the highest quality, single origin Arriba (also known as Nacional) cacao beans, ethically sourced from small farms in Ecuador.
+We use the highest quality, single origin Ecuadorian Fine Flavor cacao beans, ethically sourced from small and family farms in Ecuador.

 Yes, all our cacao products are Kosher certified.